MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-extend-trial.md

     If you dismissed the notification, you must sign out and then sign in again.

-If your organisation has established a reseller relationship with a partner, they can sign in to your [!INCLUDE [prodshort](includes/prodshort.md)] as a delegated administrator and run the same **Extend Trial Period** guide.
-They can also contact Microsoft Support to extend the trial a third time.
-For more information, see [Extending trials (as an administrator)](/dynamics365/business-central/dev-itpro/administration/tenant-administration#extending-trials).

 ## <a name="what-happens-if-my-trial-period-is-expired"></a>What happens if my trial period is expired?

 If your first 30-day trial period is expired, you can extend it yourself as described above, and things will be business as usual.
 Just sign in to the demonstration company and start the **Extend Trial Period** guide from the notification.

 If you have created your own company, sign out and then sign in again with the credentials for that company.

+If your organisation has established a reseller relationship with a partner, they can sign in to your [!INCLUDE [prodshort](includes/prodshort.md)] as a delegated administrator and run the same **Extend Trial Period** guide.
+For more information, see [Extending trials (as an administrator)](/dynamics365/business-central/dev-itpro/administration/tenant-administration#extending-trials).

+However, after this second extension that has given your organisation up to 90 days of trial, you must either subscribe to [!INCLUDE [prodshort](includes/prodshort.md)] or abandon [!INCLUDE [prodshort](includes/prodshort.md)].
+If you decide to not continue, we recommend that you export any data that you rely on in your business.

-If your extended trial period is expired, you can [subscribe](https://go.microsoft.com/fwlink/?linkid=828659) to [!INCLUDE[d365fin](includes/d365fin_md.md)] within 90 days and continue working in the company you created.
-After 90 days, we will delete your company and data.
+When your extended trial period is expired, you can [subscribe](https://go.microsoft.com/fwlink/?linkid=828659) to [!INCLUDE[prodshort](includes/prodshort.md)] within 90 days and continue working in the company you created.
+90 days after the extended trial expires, we will delete your company and data unless you subscribe.

 ## <a name="see-also"></a>See Also